Kushe #2 Village Well Rehab – Ethiopia

 As with all of these projects under the program, the project will be overseen by a local Water Use Committee (WUC), and a local Sustainable Living Group (SLG) that have already been formed for this express purpose.
 Having the local community take responsibility for the well project, and raise a small amount of money for its maintenance, will ensure that the well is sustainable, and that the villagers themselves will be able to keep it operational.

 The pump system is the India Mark III, which is somewhat less ubiquitous in Africa than the India Mark II.
-Nonetheless, it will still be easy for the villagers to find parts and service, as opposed to some other systems that might have some advantages over the India Mark line, but would be much harder to fix should something go wrong.
+Nonetheless, it will still be easy for the villagers to find parts and services, as opposed to some other systems that might have some advantages over the India Mark line, but would be much harder to fix should something go wrong.

 Over 500 villagers will benefit from a clean, reliable water source.